mattoxb/cs421-sp25-web/content/Docs/Syllabus.md

 | Final Exam            | n/a    | n/a    |
 | Semester Project      | n/a    | 20%    |

+### In-Class Activities (POGILs)

+During class you will work on an activity with other classmates.
+These are graded by participation.
+You can think of it as taking attendance if you like, but working on the questions together is a core part of the educational process, and no option will be given for completing them alone.
+These are worth 5%.
+If you do them during class you will get extra credit, making them worth 7%.
+Solo makeup is typically not allowed; we can excuse you from the activity for reasons covered by the student code.

+These are due in one week with an automatic 2 day extension for 80% credit.
+### After-class Activities

+Basically these are homework.
+You will solve a problem according to the methods discussed in class.
+These are worth 10%.
+These are due in one week with an automatic 2 day extension for 80% credit.
 ### Machine Problems

 Typically there will be about six machine problems, called *machine problems* (MPs). they will be released approximately one every two weeks.
 You are allowed to get help on the machine problems, but you need to cite your help.

+These will be released on Tuesdays and due the Monday 13 days later.
+There is an automatic one week extension for 80% credit.

 We will drop the lowest MP score.